Shannon N. Zenk, PhD, MPH, RN

 Izumi BT, Zenk SN, Schulz AJ, Mentz GB, Sand SL, de Majo RF, Wilson C, Odoms-Young A. Inter-rater reliability of the Food Environment Audit for Diverse Neighborhoods (FEAD-N).
 J Urban Health.
 2012 Jun;89(3):486-99.
 [See abstract.]

 Ayala GX, Laska MN, Zenk SN, Tester J, Rose D, Odoms-Young A, McCoy T, Gittelsohn J, Foster GD, Andreyeva T. Stocking characteristics and perceived increases in sales among small food store managers/owners associated with the introduction of new food products approved by the Special Supplemental Nutrition Program for Women, Infants, and Children.
 Public Health Nutr.
-2012 May 14:1-9.
-[Epub ahead of print]
+2012 Sep;15(9):1771-9.

 Han E, Powell LM, Zenk SN, Rimkus L, Ohri-Vachaspati P, Chaloupka FJ.
 Classification bias in commercial business lists for retail food stores in the U.S. Int J Behav Nutr Phys Act.
 2012 Apr 18;9(1):46.
-[Epub ahead of print] [See abstract.]
+[See abstract.]

 Chaix B, Bean K, Daniel M, Zenk SN, Kestens Y, Charreire H, Leal C, Thomas F, Karusisi N, Weber C, Oppert JM, Simon C, Merlo J, Pannier B. Associations of supermarket characteristics with weight status and body fat: a multilevel analysis of individuals within supermarkets (record study).
 PLoS One.
 2012;7(4):e32908.
 Epub 2012 Apr 4.

 Zenk SN, Schulz AJ, Odoms-Young AM, Wilbur J, Matthews S, Gamboa C, et al. Feasibility of using global positioning systems (GPS) with diverse urban adults: before and after data on perceived acceptability, barriers, and ease of use.
 J Phys Act Health.
-2011 Sep 13.
-[Epub ahead of print].
+2012 Sep;9(7):924-34.
+Epub 2011 Sep 13.
 [See abstract.]

 Powell LM, Han E, Zenk SN, Khan T, Quinn CM, Gibbs KP, et al. Field validation of secondary commercial data sources on the retail food outlet environment in the U.S. Health Place.
 2011 Sep;17(5):1122-31.
 [See abstract.]